-Following this rule, we can fill in Earliest Start times for each task, as shown in Figure 6-2.
-This shows that the project will take a total of 165 minThe Earliest Start for a task is the latest Late Finish of preceding tasks.
+Following this rule, we can fill in Ear-

+The Earliest Start for a task is the latest Late Finish of preceding tasks.
 That is, the longest path determines the earliest that a following task can be started.

-utes to complete, if all work is conducted exactly as shown.
+liest Start times for each task, as shown in Figure 8-2.
+This shows that the project will take a total of 165 minutes to complete, if all work is conducted exactly as shown.
 We have just performed what are called forward-pass computations to determine Earliest Finish times for all activities.
 Computer programs do exactly the same thing and additionally convert the times to calendar dates, making quick work of the computations.

-Figure 6-2.
+Figure 8-2.
 Diagram with EF times filled in.

-- RULE: When two or more activities precede another activity, the earliest time when that activity can be started is the larger of the durations of the activities preceding it. - NOTE: The time determined for the end or final event is the earliest finish for the project in working time.
+- RULE: When two or more activities precede another activity, the earliest time when that activity can be started is the longer of the durations of the activities preceding it. - NOTE: The time determined for the end or final event is the earliest finish for the project in working time.
 Once weekends, holidays, and other breaks in the schedule are accounted for, the end date may be considerably later than the earliest finish in working time.